kayaan/FlyAppAngular/README.md

 For production deployment, configure the production environment accordingly.

 Do not commit private access tokens to the repository.

+## Cesium Lazy Loading

+The Cesium-based 3D view is lazy-loaded.

+The flight detail page loads the 3D component only when the user switches from `Map` to `3D`.

+This reduces the initial application bundle and keeps the default map/details view lighter.

 ## Development Server